Toenail fungus is quite a nasty condition.

 Unfortunately, toenail fungus drugs tend to be very volatile.
 They are especially harmful to the liver, and if you have a history of issues, there is a good chance things will get complicated.

 In an attempt to circumvent this, people are turning more and more to natural remedies for toenail fungus.
-One of them is vinegar soak.
+One of them is apple cider vinegar soak.

 As you well know, vinegar has been used for a long time by our grandmothers.
 It has several excellent properties that will also impact the fungus.